 Rocky Vista University COM Early Acceptance Program/Medical Specialties

-NOTE: The first six of this seminar will focus on the RVU EAP Program, after which, students who will apply to the EAP will continue the application process.
-The final 11 weeks will shift to medical specialties.
+NOTE: The first six weeks of this seminar leading up to fall break will focus on the RVU EAP Program, after which, students who will apply to the EAP will continue the application process.
+The final seven weeks of seminars will shift to the medical specialties.

 Taught by Colton Winder, PharmD, Hurricane Family Pharmacy

 Taught by local pharmacist Colton Winder.
-Explore pharmacy as a career choice and learn of the challenges and successes of the profession.
+Explore pharmacy as a career choice and learning of the challenges and successes of the profession.
 Students will also learn the basics of applying to pharmacy school.
-This seminar is a great choice for any student as the Pharmacy field impacts all of healthcare.
+This seminar is a great choice for any student as the Pharmacy field impact all the healthcare.

 Medical Skills Training